-Application Deadline: January 29, 2023 at 11:59 P.M.
+Application Deadline: February 2, 2024 at 11:59 P.M.
 ET

 The Organized Crime and Corruption Reporting Project (OCCRP) is a growing, global nonprofit media organization that is reinventing investigative journalism for the public good.
 By developing and equipping a global network of investigative journalists and publishing their stories, we expose crime and corruption so the public can hold power to account.
 We see a future where organized crime and corruption are drastically reduced and democracy is strengthened.
 Our global team includes editors, researchers, data engineers, security specialists, administrators, technologists, fundraisers, and strategists, each with areas of in-depth expertise.
 Winner of the 2020 Skoll Award for Social Entrepreneurship, OCCRP is now working to expand our reporting and scale our impact around the world.

 OCCRP is seeking a highly-motivated, organized, and dependable intern to help us strengthen and expand our donor relationships.
 This position is an excellent opportunity for anyone interested in gaining the basic hands-on experience in non-profit fundraising from prospecting to cultivation, solicitation, and stewardship.
 A successful candidate will join a high paced, values-driven international team committed to expanding the pool of available resources for fighting crime and corruption worldwide.
 This position is fully remote and includes a stipend.
-Successful candidates may start their internships either in February/March or May, 2023.
+Successful candidates may start their internships either in March or May, 2024.

 Whilst we have internal goals to reply to unsuccessful candidates, we regret that the high number of applicants greatly exceeds our capacity to respond to each person.
 We apologize that we will not be able to reply to any unsuccessful applicants.